In 2014, the CDC and Department of Education published the first federal definition of bullying.

 - Females (24%) slightly more frequently report being the target than males (17%).

-- 41% of student victims reported that they thought it would happen again.
+- 41% of student victims to bullying reported that they thought it would happen again.

 - Among different ethnicities, African-American students and Caucasian students report being bullied at school at the same rate (23%), while Asian students report being bullied at a lower rate (7%).